 Book Publishers Association of Alberta (BPAA)

-The Book Publishers Association of Alberta (BPAA) was founded in 1975 to support the development of a thriving provincial publishing industry, away from Canada’s traditional book publishing centres.
+The Book Publishers Association of Alberta (BPAA) was founded in 1975 and works to support the development and success of a thriving provincial publishing industry.
+Members publish books by local, national and international authors and provide significant cultural and economic benefits to Alberta.

 Literary Press Group of Canada (LPG)